ProtonVPN vs Atlas VPN vs VeePN: Which One to Pick

 |Free version||No, free trial only|

 VeePN’s based in Panama, which, like Switzerland, isn’t a member of any international surveillance agencies.
 It also offers a no logs policy, kill switch, and DNS leak prevention.
 On top of that, VeePN allows you to get a personal server.
-You can also use split tunneling on Windows.
+You can also use Split Tunneling on Windows and Android.

 VeePN ease of use

 The service is pretty versatile.
 It runs on various kinds of devices and platforms.
-All apps for Windows, macOS, Android, and iOS are user-friendly, have a clean interface and essential features.
-You can also use VeePN for Chrome and Firefox as well as for a router.
+All apps for Windows, macOS, Android, Linux and iOS are user-friendly, have a clean interface and essential features.
+You can also use VeePN for Chrome, Firefox and Firestick VPN as well as for a router.

 VeePN customer service